csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 ### debug

 The `debug` option enables debugging messages to stdout which should be useful to help you debug which features have been enabled/disabled and why.

+### disableClientSidePolyfills

+The `disableClientSidePolyfills` disables any feature that would need an extra browser library to be loaded into the page for it to work.

+Note that you can still manually enable one of these features if you set them on the [`features` option](#features).

 [cli-img]: https://github.com/csstools/postcss-plugins/workflows/test/badge.svg
 [cli-url]: https://github.com/csstools/postcss-plugins/actions/workflows/test.yml?query=workflow/test